novakov-alexey/flink-sandbox/README.md

 # Scala 3 Support

-This project is using Ververica image for Flink 1.15 which depends on Scala 2.12.
-However, it does not have to have Scala 2.12 bundled if do not plan to use Scala 2.12 specifically.
+This project is using Ververica container image for Apache Flink 1.15, which depends on Scala 2.12.
+However, it does not have to have Scala 2.12 bundled, especially if you do not need to use Scala 2.12 specifically.
-Below command builds Flink Image removing built-in Scala 2.12, which can be later used with "io.findify" %% "flink-scala-api" library which support Scala 2.13 and 3.x.
+Below command builds Flink Image removing built-in Scala 2.12, which can be later used with [flink-scala-api](https://github.com/findify/flink-scala-api) library which support Scala 2.13 and 3.x.

 ```bash
 make build-scala-image